0x5eba/Maze_Generator/README.md

 # Maze_Generator
-A Maze generated with Backtrack Algorithm
+A Maze Generated and Solver with Backtrack Algorithm

 ### Key:
 * "|" = rigth/left wall